comex/substitute/README.md

     completely broken.
 Especially sharp edges are the iOS bootstrap stuff and the disassemblers.

-    Please only try to install this on iOS 8 (TODO make this a dpkg dependency).
-Before installing this, *please* install
-    [safestrat](https://github.com/comex/safestrat) so that if Substitute
+    Please only try to install this on iOS 8.
+Before installing this, *please* install [safestrat](https://github.com/comex/safestrat) so that if Substitute
     breaks booting, you can SSH in and uninstall it.
 (Ensure that its entry in /etc/rc.d comes alphabetically before 'substitute'!
 Although this